 You can substitute cream or half and half (or any combination of the two) for evaporated milk.

-Other Fall Dessert Recipes That You’ll Love
+Other Fall Pie Recipes

 - Homemade pumpkin pie spice